phpgears/cqrs/README.md

 By default, CommandType and QueryType are defined as the Command/Query `::class`.
 If you prefer to use any other string as type it's as simple as overriding the methods `AbstractCommand::getCommandType` and `AbstractQuery::getQueryType` respectively.
 Remember this will impact how the handlers support each Command/Query, see above

-Have a look at [phpgears/dto](https://github.com/phpgears/dto) fo a better understanding of how commands and queries are built out of DTOs and how they hold their payload
+Have a look at [phpgears/dto](https://github.com/phpgears/dto) for a better understanding of how commands and queries are built out of DTOs and how they hold their payload

 ### CQRS Bus

-Only `Gears\CQRS\CommandBus` and `Gears\CQRS\QueryBus` interfaces are provided, you can easily use any of the good bus libraries available out there by simply adding an adapter layer
+Only `Gears\CQRS\CommandBus` and `Gears\CQRS\QueryBus` interfaces can be found in this package, you can easily use any of the good bus libraries available out there by simply adding an adapter layer

 #### Implementations